Brand Personalities Are Like Snowflakes

-Not all brands have, or even should have, a strong, distinctive personality, but those brands that do have a significant advantage in terms of standing out from the crowd, having an on brand message, and supporting a relationship with customers.
+Not all brands have, or even should have, a strong, distinctive brand personality, but those brands that do have a significant advantage in terms of standing out from the crowd, having an on-brand message, and supporting a relationship with customers.
 Personality is an important dimension of brand equity because, like the human personality, it is both differentiating and enduring.

 Enhancing Self-Expression Benefits

 People express their own or idealized selves in part by the brands that they buy and use, especially when the brands are socially visible and have a personality.
 Such a brand is a badge that tells others what you value and how you live, and, more importantly, reaffirms to yourself what is important in your life.